 Kate enters into an agreement, conditional upon finance, to purchase a house as sole proprietor.
-After the financial institution declines Kate's application for finance, the agreement is cancelled.
+The agreement is cancelled after the bank declines her application for finance.

 The following day, Kate is advised that another financial institution will approve her application.
-Kate enters into a new agreement to purchase the house on the same terms and conditions as the original agreement, subject to obtaining finance from the second financial institution.
+She enters into a new agreement to purchase the house on the same terms and conditions as the original agreement, subject to obtaining finance from the second financial institution.

 In this scenario, the original agreement is terminated on relevant grounds under section 88A of the Duties Act and not chargeable with duty.
-Duty would be chargeable on the new agreement.
+Duty is chargeable on the new agreement.